 \subsubsection{Known results}

-Regarding the fiber-wise problem, it is worth to note that the moduli space of $\delta$-semistable swamps have been constructed in \cite{L} over any projective scheme of pure dimension one, even in the relative case, while the existence of a projective moduli space of $\delta$-semistable singular principal $G$-bundles over any stable curve (and also in the relative case) has been proved in \cite{AMC}.
-However, the problem of the uniform behavior of the numerical parameters remains unsolved, and it is essential for the construction of the universal compactification.
+Regarding the fiber-wise problem, it is worth noting that the moduli space of $\delta$-semistable swamps has been constructed in \cite{L} over any projective scheme of pure dimension one, even in the relative case, while the existence of a projective moduli space of $\delta$-semistable singular principal $G$-bundles over any stable curve (and also in the relative case) has been proved in \cite{AMC}.
+The problem regarding the uniform behavior along with $\overline{\textrm{M}}_{g}$ of the natural numbers $a,b$ of Paragraph 1.1.1.
+1) has been already solved in \cite{AMC} as well.
+However, the problem of the uniform behavior of the numerical parameters $N,L$ of Paragraphs 1.1.1.
+2) and 3) remains unsolved, and it is essential for the construction of the universal compactification.
 Regarding the relative problem, an important fact is that the actions of the groups $\textrm{SL}_{n}$ and $\textrm{SL}_{M+1}$ commute with each other, which makes the relative GIT problem easier to handle (see \cite{Pando} for the case of vector bundles).
-This fact allow us to make use of some technical results proved in \cite{Pando} to show the existence of a projective moduli space for $\delta$-semistable swamps over $\overline{\textrm{M}}_{g}$.
+This fact allows us to make use of some technical results proved in \cite{Pando} to show the existence of a projective moduli space for $\delta$-semistable swamps over $\overline{\textrm{M}}_{g}$.